 State of Ohio

 Students applying for licensure take the Ohio Assessments for Educators (OAE) tests developed by Pearson Education, Inc. and mandated by the State of Ohio, including a general pedagogy test as well as one or more tests in the content area.

-All programs currently offered have been approved by the Ohio Department of Education and the Ohio Department of Higher Education (ODHE).
+All programs currently offered have been approved by both the Ohio Department of Education and the Ohio Department of Higher Education (ODHE).
 The Muskingum University Educator Preparation Programs have been accredited by the National Council for Accreditation of Teacher Education (NCATE) as well as the relevant Specialized Professional Associations.

 For additional information regarding the Muskingum University Department of Education,